the-advoid/.github/profile/README.md

 ## Hi there 👋

-Welcome to the official organization of **AdVoid**, an efficient AdBlock filter list that blocks ads, trackers, malware, phishing attempts, fake download links, fake search results, and a lot more if you want it to!
-Things like: cookie-consent banners, popups, modals, push notifications, survey, newsletter and subscribe popups, rating dialogs, sharing, Google Chromecast, popup chats, post widgets, like widgets, comments, service workers, news widgets, JavaScript and CSS maps, PWA install banners, Webmanifests, SWF objects, website reporters, skips countdowns, etc.
+Welcome to the official organization of **AdVoid**, a set of modular, highly‑optimized, and efficient filter lists that block ads, trackers, malware, phishing, and intrusive web clutter - from cookie banners to fake links.